Sleep Disorders

 • Limb movement

-When it comes to treatment, the doctor will recommend medication that is tailored towards your particular condition.
-The insomnia might be caused by anxiety or depression.
-The physician will recommend the right course of treatment depending on the cause of the sleeping condition.
+When it comes to treatment, the doctor will recommend medication tailored to your particular condition.
+Insomnia might be caused by anxiety or depression.
+The physician will recommend the right course of treatment depending on the cause of the sleeping disease.

 Sleep Apnea

-Sleep Apnea is a serious problem, yet it has become all too common.
+Sleep Apnea is a severe problem, yet it has become all too common.
 It is characterized by airways that are repeatedly blocked.
-This could lead to serious problems when someone is asleep.
-When it happens, you’re likely to snore loudly or make choking noises.
+This could lead to severe problems when someone is asleep.
+You’re likely to snore loudly or make choking noises when it happens.
 You wake up when the body and the brain are deprived of oxygen.
-This could happen even twice in a night or even more times if it is a severe case of sleep apnea.
+This could happen twice a night or even more times if it is a severe case of sleep apnea.
 You will know you have Sleep Apnea if you:

 • You lack energy when you wake up